hirangodage/uni-auth-server/README.md

 # python-api-template
 web api template for python and flask with docker
 # env variables
-testkey - test token key for authanticated ping end points auth_db_connection - odbc connection string for authnatication database
+adminkey - client secret for admin services . can be anything secret
+# mysql databse settings
+dbuser - username for auth database dbpassword - password for db user dbhost - host name for databse dbname - database name